 The University of St Andrews currently receives a Block Grant from RCUK (now UKRI) to cover the costs of compliance with their open access policy.
 Nov 2017: our current allocation is not sufficient to cover all requests for APCs, therefore we need to adjust our criteria from a first-come basis to one that enables continued freedom for authors to publish in the most appropriate journal while staying within the constraints of funding.
 We will no longer be able to pay APCs for articles via the 'gold' route in hybrid (subscriptions-based) journals.

-The RCUK Block Grant can therefore be used under the new criteria to pay Article Processing Charges (APCs):
+The UKRI Block Grant can therefore be used under the new criteria to pay Article Processing Charges (APCs):

 - We will pay APCs for articles published in fully OA journals (as listed in https://doaj.org)

-- In exceptional circumstances, we will pay publication costs in hybrid journals only where these fees are required in order to publish.
-This applies when page charges are mandatory, there is no other source of funds and no waiver available from the journal.
+- In exceptional circumstances, we will pay publication costs such as page charges in hybrid journals only where these fees are required in order to publish.
+This applies when fees are mandatory, there is no other source of funds and no waiver available from the journal.

 The RCUK Policy on Open Access applies to peer-reviewed research papers in journals and conference proceedings.
-For hybrid journals, RCUK-funded authors can comply via the 'Green' route to open access, and for fully open access journals (listed in doaj.org) APCs can be claimed while RCUK funds are available.
+For hybrid journals, Research Council-funded authors can usually comply via the 'green' route to open access, and for fully open access journals (listed in doaj.org) APCs can be claimed while funds are available.